Carapacik/swagger_parser/swagger_parser/README.md

   retrofit_generator: ^4.2.0
 ```

+Obs: versions above are just an initial reference and can be removed if conflicting with your versions.

 ### Create swagger_parser.yaml

 This is the configuration file that will be read for running the parser according to your needs.